Most Americans think Trump can’t handle presidency – Poll - Nigeria Today

 Most Americans think Trump can’t handle presidency – Poll

-Americans have little confidence in President-elect Donald Trump’s abilities to handle his presidential duties, with less than half of them saying they trust him to prevent major scandals, handle an international crisis, or use military force responsibly.
-According to a Gallup poll released by TIME, Americans have significantly less faith in Trump than they had […]
+Only 44 per cent said they were confident Trump would avoid major scandals in his administration

-The post Most Americans think Trump can’t handle presidency – Poll appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post Most Americans think Trump can’t handle presidency – Poll appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG